Taal, Batangas, the Philippines

-One such heritage house is Villa Tortuga.
-The name was derived from the Spanish word for turtle, which thrived at the banks of Pansipit River that flows behind the house.
-Built in the 19th century, this bahay na bato (stone and wooden house) has been restored and converted into a bed-and-breakfast by fashion designer Angelito Perez.
-As an added attraction, he established the Villa Tortuga Colonial Tour, a day-long affair that includes heritage house hopping, a traditional luncheon, and a period photo shoot.
+One such heritage house was Villa Tortuga.
+The name was derived from the Spanish word for turtle, which thrived at the banks of Pansipit River that flowed behind the house.
+Built in the 19th century, this bahay na bato (stone and wooden house) had been restored and converted into a bed-and-breakfast by fashion designer Angelito Perez.
+As an added attraction, he established the Villa Tortuga Colonial Tour, a day-long affair that included heritage house hopping, a traditional luncheon, and a period photo shoot.

 Lito rolled out racks of colonial-era costumes he had amassed in his decades-long career in the fashion industry.
 He picked out a white suit for me, the fabric starched to crease-free perfection.
 I gamely donned the turn-of-the-century outfit, which was stiff, stuffy, and preposterously ill-suited to this hot and humid country, especially at high noon in high summer.
 The voluminous fabric effectively restricted movement of the typically free-spirited Filipino.

 A jabot tie (a ruffled bib secured around the neck) and a color-coordinated Panama hat completed the ensemble.
 The attire and accoutrements ascertained that only my face and hands were exposed.
 Such clothing dictated by Western decorum fit for frigid European weather felt rather stifling in tropical summer, despite the air-conditioned sala of Villa Tortuga.
 I would only cover up in this manner for special occasions, but turn-of-the-century Filipinos concealed their discomfort – and their skin color – on a daily basis.
 Our loincloth-clad ancestors must have felt likewise sartorially smothered in colonial clothing!